Welcome! Read the latest journal entries & write your well wishes/comments in the guestbook. Thank you:)

-Please note a "Childrens Organ Transplant Association" account has been set up to help with transplant related medical expenses.
+Please note a "Childrens Organ Transplant Association" (COTA) account has been set up to help with transplant related medical expenses.
 The link is where tax deductible donations can be made.

 Background Story: 1999-2014